Data Protection Centre/Microsoft 365/A Guide to OneDrive for Business Data Retention

 Read more

-OneDrive for business is a cloud storage platform that is available as a part of the Microsoft 365 productivity bundle.
-With over 51% of all organizations in the US and Europe relying on it to store important business information, securing OneDrive data is now more critical than ever.
+OneDrive for Business is a cloud storage platform that is part of the Microsoft 365 productivity suite.
+With widespread adoption among organizations in North America and Europe, securing OneDrive data is more critical than ever.

 This article explores the different ways using which IT administrators can retain Microsoft OneDrive for business data.